DPDK/dpdk/doc/guides/tools/pdump.rst

       * Parameters inside the square brackets represents optional parameters.

       * Multiple instances of ``--pdump`` can be passed to capture packets on different port and queue combinations.

-The ``--server-socket-path`` command line option is optional.
-This represents the server socket directory.
-If no value is passed default values are used i.e. ``/var/run/.dpdk/`` for root users and ``~/.dpdk/`` for non root users.

-The ``--client-socket-path`` command line option is optional.
-This represents the client socket directory.
-If no value is passed default values are used i.e. ``/var/run/.dpdk/`` for root users and ``~/.dpdk/`` for non root users.

 The ``--pdump`` parameters